Best Glaze Brushes

 Having the right brush does matter

-These are just a few of the glaze brush sets I like and use most often with my favorite Glazes.
+These are just a few of the glaze brush sets I like and use most often with my favorite Ceramic Glazes.
 When it comes to brushing on glazes, the creativity is endless.
-You can place the glazes where ever you want and make any designs with pinpoint accuracy.
+You can place the glazes wherever you want and make any designs with pinpoint accuracy.
 These brush sets helped me enjoy the Art of brushing on glazes.
-Hope they do the same for you.
+I hope they do the same for you.
 Happy glazing

 Make sure you always wash your brushes out after every use.
 And NEVER use your wax-resist brushes for glazing.
 It’s important to keep them separate.
 Labeling Your wax resist brushes works the best.
-We think we’ll remember, then all of a sudden, (Oh no, which brush did I use for wax resist.)
+We think we’ll remember, then suddenly.
+(Oh no, which brush did I use for wax resist.)